-Sausage and Kale Soup
+Sausage Potato Kale Soup

-Soup is the most underrated category of food in my opinion, and one of my favorite things to make and eat.
+Soup is the most underrated category of food in my opinion, and easily one of my favorite things to make and eat.

 - olive oil